NVIDIA/NeMo-Framework-Launcher/README.md

 ### 2.8.
 NSFW

 NSFW Content filtering model offers vision based filtering solution to find explicit content.
-It's main usecase is to check outputs of the generative models like Stable Diffusion.
-Model combines zero-shot capabilities of pretrained CLIP with linear probing approach for fine tuning.
+Its main usecase is to check outputs of the generative models like Stable Diffusion.
+Model combines zero-shot capabilities of pretrained CLIP with a linear probing approach for fine tuning.

-During training, small classification layer is trained on top of frozen CLIP encoder, significantly imporving detection quality compared to just zero-shot classification.
+During fine-tuning, a light classification layer is trained on top of the frozen CLIP encoder, significantly improving the quality of detecting NSFW Content compared to just zero-shot classification.

 ### 2.9.
 NeVA

 Originating from [LLaVA](https://github.com/haotian-liu/LLaVA/tree/main/llava) (Large Language and Vision Assistant), NeVA is a groundbreaking addition to the NeMo Multimodal ecosystem.
-This model seamlessly integrates language-centric large models (like NVGPT or Llama2) with a vision encoder, harnessing the capabilities of machine-generated multimodal language-image instruction-following data.
-Building on the foundation set by LLaVA, NeVA enhances its training using the NeMo LLM framework.
-As a result, we can take advantage of features like model parallelism, activation checkpointing, AMP O2, Flash Attention, and more.
+This model seamlessly integrates large language-centric models (like NVGPT or Llama2) with a vision encoder, and is trained with machine-generated multimodal language-image instruction-following data.
+Building on the foundation set by LLaVA, NeVA further enhances  training by leveraging features of the NeMo LLM framework such as model parallelism, activation checkpointing, AMP O2, Flash Attention, and more.
 While traditional language models have been primarily focused on textual processing, NeVA boldly adopts a holistic approach, bridging visual and linguistic comprehension.

 ### 2.10.
 DreamFusion
 <img src="img/dreamfusion_model_overview.png"/>